 - They charge hidden fees such as a withdrawal fee (depending on the mode of withdrawal) and an inactivity fee

-#6 AvaTrade – Fixed spread forex broker
+#6 AvaTrade – Best Forex Broker for Fixed Spreads

 Regulations: ASIC, CBI, PFSA, FSC, FSA, FSCA, FRSA.